On The Line: How Schooling, Housing, and Civil Rights Shaped Hartford and its Suburbs

-On The Line tells the story of schooling and housing boundaries that have divided metropolitan Hartford, Connecticut over the past century, and the struggles of ordinary families and civil rights activists who sought to cross over, redraw, or erase these lines.
+On The Line, an open-access digital book, makes visible the hidden history of schooling and housing boundaries that divided metropolitan Hartford, Connecticut, and tells the stories of everyday families and civil rights activists who seek to cross over, redraw, or erase these lines.

 Feedback and corrections on this book-in-progress are welcome by email to the lead author, or GitHub users can submit a pull request to our repository.